NatalieDillon/InheritanceCatSolutions/README.md

     * A Lion will let out a roar
     * A cheetah will let out a snoring sound as it becomes tired following a chase
-    * A domestic cat tends to lets out a purring sound
+    * A domestic cat will let out a purring sound

 There is an empty Cat abstract class.
 Your first task is to figure out what should be put in the abstract class.